 Testing Integration Examples

-These examples show how to integrate Merobox with popular testing frameworks and CI/CD pipelines for automated testing.
+These examples show how to integrate Merobox with popular testing frameworks using subprocess calls for automated testing.

 Example 1: Python Testing with Merobox